paulflang/SBML2Julia/docs/python_api.rst

 Specifying an optimization problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 SBML2JuliaMP uses the PEtab format for specifying biological parameter estimation problems.
 PEtab is built around SBML and based on tab-separated values (TSV) files.
 Please visit the `PEtab documentation <https://petab.readthedocs.io/en/stable/documentation_data_format.html>`_ and have a look at the `PEtab examples <https://github.com/PEtab-dev/petab_test_suite/tree/master/cases>`_ for detailed instructions on how to specify an optimization problem in PEtab.
+If you also want to customise upper and lower boundaries for the model species, you can provide an additional species table (see `species_Vinod_FEBS2015.tsv <https://github.com/paulflang/SBML2JuliaMP/blob/main/examples/Vinod_FEBS2015/species_Vinod_FEBS2015.tsv>`_ as an example).

 SBML2JuliaMP also contains the following optimization hyperparameters: